AIMS & SCOPE

 The journal publishes four article types: Data Descriptor, Protocol, Data Processing Note, and Review.

-Data Descriptor are detailed descriptions of a dataset’s metadata, as posted in jPOST or another recognized repository.
+Data Descriptor is detailed descriptions of a dataset’s metadata, as posted in jPOST or another recognized repository.
 The descriptions include the culture conditions, the procedures for the preparation of samples and their modification, the settings of each experiment device, and the relationships between experiments and data files.
 This information is in addition to details of biological samples and liquid chromatograph - mass spectrometer information, which must already be in the metadata for the original submission to the repository.

-Protocol are detailed, step-by-step descriptions of the experimental procedures used to generate proteome data, which the authors have tested and standardized.
+Protocol is detailed, step-by-step descriptions of the experimental procedures used to generate proteome data, which the authors have tested and standardized.
 Proteome experiments use a broad range of methods and devices for sample preparation, data collection and data analysis, and the journal is keen to facilitate the wide sharing of these techniques and tips.

 All manuscripts must be submitted via the journal’s online submission system, ScholarOne Manuscripts: https://mc.manuscriptcentral.com/jpdm.
 The original or revised manuscript text may be uploaded as a PDF or Microsoft Word file, but a Word file is required for the final manuscript text.
 Figures may be submitted separately in several other formats.